ThibaultProject/Simulation-of-Air-Traffic-Control/README.md

 6. [Hardware and Software Requirements](#hardware-and-software-requirements)

 ## Objectives and Project Schedule
 The primary objective of this project is to apply graph theory concepts to create a simulation of air traffic control.
-The project was made in a team of two in a week period.
+The project was made in a team of two during a week period.

 ## PowerPoint Documentation
 A detailed PowerPoint documentation will be provided, including the following sections: